Juniper/nita-webapp/README.md

 exit 0
 ```

-``/etc/nita/docker-compose.yaml``
+``/etc/nita-webapp/docker-compose.yaml``
+``/etc/nita-jenkins/docker-compose.yaml``

-This file controls the containers started automatically and what ports they are accessible on.
+When using packaged versions of nita, these files control the containers started automatically and what ports they are accessible on.
 Only modify this if you understand what you are doing.

 # User Interface